Samhitajoshi15/Chemfinity/README.md

 # Chemfinity
-Chemfinity Notes for Class 10th and 12th Boards.
+Chemistry and CS Notes for Class 10th and 12th Boards.

+Image Source (in notes): WWW